-I am a Ph.D. candidate working with Ed Vogel and Ed Awh at the University of Chicago.
+I am a postdoctoral research fellow at the University of California San Diego working with John Serences.
+I recently finished my PhD work with Ed Vogel and Ed Awh at the University of Chicago (June 2018).
 My work focuses on the intersection of working memory limits, fluctuations in attention, and individual differences.
-Below, I have described some of my recent projects.
+Below, I have described some of my previous and ongoing projects.

 The link between fluctuations of attention and working memory limits